kjhsdgf/Collin-Neural-Network/Network Class/Documentation.md

-`void` | `readInit ()` | Reads the required hyperparameters from the console `cin` `void` | `forwardProp (int)` | Sets all activation values and weighted inputs for a single test data input `bool` | `backProp (int)` | Backpropagates through network to compute error at each node `void` | `SGD ()` | Stochastic Gradient Descent: performs forward and back propagation once for each input in the mini batch then updates the weights and biases accordingly
+`void` | `readInit ()` | Reads the required hyperparameters from the console `cin` `void` | `forwardProp (int)` | Sets all activation values and weighted inputs for a single test data input `bool` | `backProp (int)` | Backpropagates through network to compute error at each node `int` | `SGD ()` | Stochastic Gradient Descent: performs forward and back propagation once for each input in the mini batch then updates the weights and biases accordingly
 `void` | `train ()` | Trains network by repeatedly performing SGD on randomized mini batches of the test data for as many epochs as specified
 `void` | `update ()` | Updates weights and biases based on data from SGD `void` | `classify ()` | Classifies the data file provided by the user and displays the efficiency based on the classified data